RoboJackets/software-training-old/projects/week_1/Instructions.md

 ### Test the simulator

-Before we start writing code, let's take a moment to make sure you're able to run the robot simulator.
+Before we start writing code, let's take a moment to introduce you to the robot simulator.
 To start the simulator, launch the `traini_simulation.launch.py` file in the `traini_bringup` package.

 ```bash
 $ ros2 launch traini_bringup traini_simulation.launch.py